Skip to Content

 Not necessarily.
 Some groups meet weekly while others meet regularly on a different frequency (bi-weekly, monthly).

-Hatfield Prize FAQs
+The Hatfield Prize

 What is the Center for Public Justice?